openintegrationhub/openintegrationhub.github.io/docs/5 - Services/DataHub.md

 In case of a create operation it creates an oihDataRecord and adds the refs array with one object in it i.e. `applicationUid` and `recordUid` of the source system.
 In case of an update operation it identifies the oihDataRecord by the incoming combination of `applicationUid` and `recordUid` and updates the content.

-In both cases, after the successful creation or update, it emits an event to dispatcher service containing either only the object that was received by sdf adapter (create) or the original object and in addition all existing combinations of `applicationUid` and `recordUid` (update).
+In both cases, after the successful creation or update, it emits an event to dispatcher service containing either only the object that was received by SDF Adapter (create) or the original object and in addition all existing combinations of `applicationUid` and `recordUid` (update).

 In case of a create operation the target applications adapter sends the `recordUid` of newly created data record to the SDF Adapter.
-The SDF Adapter then passes it to the DataHub, so that Data Hub can create a new reference in the `refs` array.
+The SDF Adapter then passes it to the Data Hub, so that Data Hub can create a new reference in the `refs` array.

 The following code represents the structure of an oihDataRecord: